-Rare Cuneiform Tablet Bearing Portion of Epic of Gilgamesh Forfeited to United States
+Rare Cuneiform Tablet Bearing Portion of the Epic of Gilgamesh Forfeited to the United States

 Auction House Sold the “Gilgamesh Dream Tablet” to Hobby Lobby Using a False Provenance

-“Forfeiture of the Gilgamesh Dream Tablet demonstrates the department’s continued commitment to eliminating smuggled cultural property from the U.S. art market,” said Assistant Attorney General Kenneth A. Polite Jr. of the Justice Department’s Criminal Division.
+“Forfeiture of the Gilgamesh Dream Tablet demonstrates the Department’s continued commitment to eliminating smuggled cultural property from the U.S. art market,” stated Assistant Attorney General Polite.
 “Thwarting trade in smuggled goods by seizing and forfeiting an ancient artifact shows the department’s dedication to using all available tools, including forfeiture, to ensure justice.”

-“The trafficking of cultural property and art is a lucrative criminal enterprise that transnational criminal organizations exploit to make a profit, regardless of its destructive consequence to cultures around the globe,” said Special Agent in Charge Peter C. Fitzhugh of Homeland Security Investigations (HSI), New York.
+“The trafficking of cultural property and art is a lucrative criminal enterprise that transnational criminal organizations exploit to make a profit, regardless of its destructive consequence to cultures around the globe,” stated HSI Special Agent-in-Charge Fitzhugh.
 “HSI continues to partner in art and antiquities investigations to ensure looted pieces are no longer trafficked through commerce for an illicit profit, because the cultural value of this tablet that travelled the world under false provenance exceeds any monetary value.”

 The Department of Justice has a remission process for judicially forfeited property.
 An interested party may submit a petition to the U.S. Attorney for the Eastern District of New York.
 The U.S. Attorney then will forward a package to MLARS containing the petition, the seizing agency’s report and recommendation, and its own recommendation as to how MLARS should proceed.
 MLARS makes a determination about the petitions based on the papers received, and in accordance with the governing law and department policies.